oracle-livelabs/adb/shared/adb-multi-tool-select-ai/setup-apex-app-workflows/setup_apex_workflows.md

 # Setup Apex Chatbot App workflows

 ## Introduction

+This lab will take you thru the necesssary steps for updating the workflow activities to call the each tool for the chatbot

-Estimated Time: 60 minutes
+Estimated Time: 30 minutes

+### About Oracle Apex Workflows

 ### Objectives

-In this lab, you will update the workflow activities of the prebuilt Apex Chatbot app
+In this lab, you will:

+* Update the Workflow activities for the workflow of the imported chatbot app
-*
+* Activate the workflow

 ### Prerequisites (Optional)